Everything You Need to Know About the 2nd Chance Act in Georgia

 Once Georgia Gov. Kemp signed it, this current Georgia law served as a huge milestone as it ensures employers hire those with criminal histories.
 Unlike past legislation, it protects companies from the liability concerns that often come with second-chance hiring, removing many of the barriers that had previously deterred employers from hiring people with criminal backgrounds.

 Now, the team at Philip Kim Law helps people expunge their misdemeanors and work towards a brighter future thanks to this bill.
-Depending on your unique circumstances, we may be able to help you get your record sealed.
+We can help you get your record sealed depending on your unique circumstances.
 Contact us today to learn more.

 Record restriction has positively impacted many families, just as the Georgia Justice Project intended it to.
 However, when you get your record sealed, keep the following considerations in mind:

-- Employers will be able to see new convictions that don’t qualify under SB 288.
+Employers can see new convictions that don’t qualify under SB 288.

 Qualifying for Record Restriction Under the Second Chance Act